abdelrahman-emam/ETL-ML-Pipelines/README.md

 3. Go to localhost:3001

 ## The webapp
-the webapp can be used to test the performance of your model live by typing out a custom message and see how will your model predict its category
+the webapp can be used to test the performance of your model **live** by typing out a custom message and see how will your model clarfiy its category(categories).

 ![clarify](imgs/clarify.png)

-Also you can find out the categories of the messages in the dataset.
+Also you can find out the categories of the messages used in the dataset.

 ![plot](imgs/msg_plot.png)